 Smart teams reduce long-term burn by modularizing code, using CI/CD pipelines, and prioritizing telemetry-driven updates over vanity features.

 Maintenance isn’t optional.
 It’s the tax you pay for staying relevant.
+To keep that tax predictable, treat maintenance as a first-class program with owners and budget—separate from new work.

 Want to sync steps from Apple Watch, pull HRV from WHOOP, or gamify workouts with badges like Strava?
 Welcome to the wearable app development rabbit hole.